 The application setting menu includes all the essential options for your privacy as well as startup preferences.
 You can choose to toggle between the IP leak and internet Killswitch buttons, but we recommend you keep them on.
 Additionally, it also offers a set of options for protection for insecure WiFi connections.

 These servers allow the VPN to retain maximum bandwidth and offer region-free streaming worldwide.
-What’s more, unlike many free VPNs, Hotspot Shield’s servers actually unblock streaming services like Netflix, Hulu, and BBC iPlayer.
+What’s more, unlike many free VPNs, Hotspot Shield’s servers actually unblock streaming services like BBC iPlayer, Hulu, and Netflix.
 Our tests showed a prompt connection and smooth streaming once the VPN was activated.

 Their application is compatible with all recent Windows versions, namely windows 7, 8, and 10.
 Other benefits include a variety of features, like compatibility across desktop and mobile platforms (macOS/Windows and iOS/Android), automatic killswitch, unlimited bandwidth, and a 45-day money-back guarantee if you wish to give the paid version a go.